RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 myself there is no concrete CrossPost automation for now.
 But let me know if you'd be interested in something like this and I will see if I can build a solution there :)

+> How I do it: I don't use .github.io for hosting yet...

 ## Webflow